 That is not to suggest that these games are released quickly and without thought.
 Vogel’s games have some of the best written characters, stories, settings, and more, that I have ever seen in these types of games.
 Geneforge is no exception, with interesting game mechanics and game play that has kept me going back constantly.
 However, they are somewhat dated.

 The original Geneforge came out in 2001, Geneforge 2 came out in 2003, Geneforge 3 came out in 2005, Geneforge 4 came out in 2006, and Geneforge 5 came out in 2008.
 There are currently plans for a remake of the original Geneforge to be released this month, February 2021.
 (That is why this article is titled Original Series.)
+Edit: I have played and reviewed it, and you can find that here.

 The games are all very similar, making them pretty easy to all review at once.
 They all take place in the same world, with the same factions, game mechanics, etc.